softwaremill/sttp/docs/testing.md

 An empty backend stub can be created using the following ways:

 * by calling `.stub` on the "real" base backend's companion object, e.g. `AsyncHttpClientZioBackend.stub` or `HttpClientMonixBackend.stub`
-* by using one of the factory methods `SttpBackendStub.synchronous` or `SttpBackendStub.asynchronousFuture`, which return stubs which use the `Identity` or standard Scala's `Future` response wrappers without streaming support
+* by using one of the factory methods `SttpBackendStub.synchronous` or `SttpBackendStub.asynchronousFuture`, which return stubs which use the `Identity` or standard Scala's `Future` effects without streaming support
-* by explicitly giving the response wrapper monad and supported capabilities, e.g. `SttpBackendStub[Task, MonixStreams](TaskMonad)`
+* by explicitly specifying the effect and supported capabilities, e.g. `SttpBackendStub[Task, MonixStreams with WebSockets](TaskMonad)`
 * by specifying a fallback/delegate backend, see below

 Some code which will be reused among following examples: